-Gurprit advises and represents clients in commercial and company disputes.
-She is able to advise in contentious banking and finance matters, shareholder disputes, contentious trusts, insolvency and regulatory matters.
+Gurprit advises and represents clients in civil, commercial and company disputes.
+She is able to advise in contentious banking and finance matters, shareholder disputes, contentious trusts, insolvency, consumer credit and regulatory law matters.
 Her expertise is in financial services law, including dispute resolution, financial regulation, litigation and corporate fraud.

 Gurprit has gained significant experience within financial services through being seconded to the Financial Conduct Authority, where she has worked on a number of large cases relating to collective investment schemes, Libor manipulation, unfair contract terms in consumer contracts and corporate fraud.

-Gurprit has regularly advised insurers in complex fraud cases and contract disputes, including a shareholder group action.
+Gurprit is regularly instructed by banks and consumer credit firms in litigation, and where appropriate an Early Neutral Evaluation Process.
+She has regularly advised insurers in complex fraud cases and contract disputes, including shareholder group actions.

 She was called to the Bar of the British Virgin Islands in 2019 and has appeared in the BVI on strike out, mediation, insolvency and contentious trust matters.

 Gurprit has gained experience in Hong Kong working on corporate fraud and civil cases.
-She has also spent some weeks at the Hong Kong Arbitration Centre.
+She has also spent some time at the Hong Kong Arbitration Centre.

-The Financial Conduct Authority v Asset L. I. Inc (trading as Asset Land) & others
+The Financial Conduct Authority v Asset L. I. Inc (trading as Asset Land) and others

 Gurprit was part of the FCA team that prepared and successfully presented the first Unauthorised Business Department matter under s235 FSMA (collective investment schemes) that went to a fully contested trial; EWHC 178.
 The decision was appealed, and eventually the Supreme Court found that the company’s land banking arrangements amounted to operating collective investment schemes without authorisation.